Cognosante/export-json-to-vars/readme.md

 # Overview
-this action reads a json file or string and writes its contents as environment variables with optional secret masking
+This action reads a json file or string and writes its contents as environment variables with optional secret masking

 ## Inputs
 | name   | required | default | description                                                                       |